Nexmo/station/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

 ---
-title: How to Make and Receive Voice calls with the Nexmo Client SDK on iOS using Objective-C
+title: How to Make and Receive Voice Calls with the Nexmo Client SDK on iOS using Objective-C
 products: client-sdk
 description: This tutorial shows you how to create a Nexmo Client SDK application that can make and receive voice calls on iOS using Objective-C.
 languages:
     - Objective_C
 ---

-# How to Make and Receive Voice calls with the Nexmo Client SDK on iOS using Objective-C
+# How to Make and Receive Voice Calls with the Nexmo Client SDK on iOS using Objective-C

 In this tutorial you learn how to use Nexmo Client SDK for iOS, in order to perform an in-app (IP to IP) voice call.